 In his email, the Chancellor said the administration implemented different policies to aid students who needed computer equipment and internet access for coursework.
 After Governor Cuomo issued a New York State on PAUSE executive order, students in need of this technology could not access on-campus computers, so CUNY started providing loaner laptops during limited timeframes.
 During the recalibration period, schools will continue to buy and distribute additional hardware.

 As for the new grading policy, CUNY enacted a flexible credit/no credit (CR/NC) policy, said the Chancellor.
 He explained students will have 20 days after receiving their grades to ask for any or all letter grades to be changed to credit/no credit if they choose.
-Grades of A, B, or C will count as “credit,” meaning the student fulfilled that class for the appropriate requirement, while grades of D or F will count as “no credit.”
+Grades of A, B, C or D will count as “credit,” meaning the student fulfilled that class for the appropriate requirement, while grades of F will count as “no credit.”
 Neither credit nor no credit counts towards a student’s GPA.
-CUNY’s usual credit/no credit policies include restrictions and prohibit CR/NC in some major courses, such as education or nursing, although it is not clear at this time whether colleges will allow exceptions given the unique circumstances.
+Hunter’s usual credit/no credit policies include restrictions and prohibit CR/NC in some major courses, such as education or nursing, although it is not clear at this time whether it will allow exceptions given the unique circumstances.

 Assuming it is passed by the Board of Trustees, the policy will take effect April 1.
 Each college should follow up about how this change will affect students’ financial aid or academic progress, said Rodríguez.